hashicorp/nomad/website/source/intro/vs/chef-puppet-etc.html.md

 the encrypted data isn't always logged, so if there is an intrusion, it isn't clear what data has been accessed and by who.

-Vault is not tied to any specific configuration management system.
+Nomad is not tied to any specific configuration management system.
 You can read secrets from configuration management, but you can also use the API directly to read secrets from applications.
 This means that configuration management requires less secrets, and in many cases doesn't ever have to persist them to disk.

-Vault encrypts the data onto physical storage and requires multiple keys to even read it.
+Nomad encrypts the data onto physical storage and requires multiple keys to even read it.
 If an attacker were to gain access to the physical encrypted storage, it couldn't be read without multiple keys which are generally distributed to multiple individuals.
-This is known as _unsealing_, and happens once whenever Vault starts.
+This is known as _unsealing_, and happens once whenever Nomad starts.

-For an unsealed Vault, every interaction is logged in via the audit backends.
+For an unsealed Nomad, every interaction is logged in via the audit backends.
 Even erroneous requests (invalid access tokens, for example) are logged.
 To access any data, an access token is required.
 This token is usually associated with an identity coming from a system such as GitHub, LDAP, etc.